 Andy Akiho, John Zorn, Gong Linna, Kronos Quartet, Longleash Trio, Trinity Choir, Wet Ink Ensemble, Yarn/Wire, Momenta Quartet to name a few.
 She has toured to over 40 countries and has performed in various venues in New York including Carnegie Hall, Guggenheim Museum, MOMA, MOMA PS1, Park Avenue Armory, National Sawdust, The Shed, Roulette, Walt Disney Concert Hall in Los Angeles, Muziekgebouw in Amsterdam, EMPAC in Troy New York, Hong Kong Arts Centre, Barbican Centre, Southbank Centre, Royal Albert Hall for the BBC Proms in London, L'auditori in Barcelona, Tivoli Vrendenburg in Utrecht Netherlands, ZKM in Karlsruhe Germany, City Recital Hall in Sydney Australia, Konzertzāle Latvija in Venspils, POLIN Museum in Warsaw, Poland, in the Teatro Colón in Buenos Aires Argentina and many others.

 About her recording of Michael Gordon’s Sonatra, The New Yorker wrote, “Sonatra is a milestone of composition, and Vicky Chow’s recording of it is a milestone of pianism."
 Her album Tristan Perich: Surface Image released in 2013 on New Amsterdam Records was among the top 10 Avant Music albums in Rolling Stone.
-She recently released Jane Antonia Cornish: Sierra ("Cornish’s landscape is lush, sun-baked, and a little hazy in the afternoon light, and Chow is adept and adroit at bringing out the glistening imagery painted in each track, with synesthetic titles like Sky, Ocean, Sunglitter, and Last Light." - VAN, "a reflective and subtle work, Sky for multiple layers of pianos. . . played by the versatile and talented Vicky Chow" - WNYC New Sounds) and will be releasing Philip Glass: Piano Etudes Book 1 on the Cantaloupe Label in September 2022 in celebration of Mr. Glass's 85th birthday.
-In 2023 she will be releasing another solo album by Michael Gordon titled “July”, written for her during the pandemic.
-Her other recordings can be found on the Nonesuch, New Amsterdam, Tzadik, among others.
+She recently released Jane Antonia Cornish: Sierra ("Cornish’s landscape is lush, sun-baked, and a little hazy in the afternoon light, and Chow is adept and adroit at bringing out the glistening imagery painted in each track, with synesthetic titles like Sky, Ocean, Sunglitter, and Last Light." - VAN, "a reflective and subtle work, Sky for multiple layers of pianos. . . played by the versatile and talented Vicky Chow" - WNYC New Sounds) as well as Cassie Wieland: HYMN, both on the Cantaloupe label.
+In October 2022, she released Philip Glass: Piano Etudes Book 1 in celebration of Mr. Glass's 85th birthday which Mr. Glass says, ""It's a highly dynamic and expressive performance.
+There's a certain energy that is uniquely hers."".
+Her other recordings can be found on Nonesuch, New Amsterdam, Tzadik, among others.

 Originally from Vancouver, Canada, she is based in Brooklyn, NY.
 She serves as faculty at the Bang on a Can Summer Institute and has been on faculty at the Banff Centre for Arts and Creativity.
 She is on the Board of Advisors for Composers Now, and is also a mentor at The Juilliard School.
 A graduate of The Juilliard School (B.M.
 '05, M.M.
 '07 Piano Performance) and The Manhattan School of Music (M.M.
 Contemporary Performance '09) Ms. Chow is a Yamaha Artist. www.vickychow.com